kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

 When a resize CRI request succeeds, the pod will be marked for resync to read the latest resources.
 If the actual configured resources do not match the desired resources, this will be reflected in the pod status resources, but not otherwise acted upon.

+If a resize request does not succeed, the Kubelet will retry the resize on every subsequent pod sync, until it succeeds or the container is terminated.

 ### Memory Limit Decreases